kielabokkie/laravel-apise/README.md

 # Apise for Laravel

-The Apise package for Laravel can be used to simplify creating an API service for integrating with an external API.
+The Apise package for Laravel can be used to simplify creating an API service for integrating with an external JSON API.

 ## Installation